ICC4103-202010-WebTech/course-project-fijimenez-ncapara/README.md

 ### • Summary of implemented features.

     • System is working as admin by default
+    • The CRUD operations are avaiable in Organization and Events
     • Users/Profiles operation avaialable.
 You can view, create, delete and edit users/profiles.
 Including name, bio , location, password.
     • View events that user created is available
-    • Organization page available, as also the ability to edit it.
+    • Organization page available, as also the ability to edit it and delete each one of them.
     • Events can be viewed including
         - title, description, location, date
-        - files
+        - Event flyer
-    • You can reply and view comments in events
     • Events have operations for create, edit, destroy working
     • Search bar partially implemented
         -It is possible to type events,users,organizations to redirect you into the respective page -it can search also as events/1 to show event with id 1
 #bugs
-    • Search bar input may cause page malfunctioning -Routing errors if the input is different than for example:
+    • Search bar input may cause page malfunctioning -Routing errors if the input is different than:
             -users/1
             -events/1
             -organizations/1
             -events
             -users
             -organizations
-        - the method mentioned above is searching by id
+        - the "1" mentioned above is searching by id on any of the categories
+    • You can't reply and view comments in events becouse they ask for a user and event that isn't taking
+    • In edit (of any kind) you can't see the photos, but they're visible once you upload the changes
 #Pending features
+    • The CRUD operations are not woring on Events comments, due to not being selected a User
+    • In User, view invited evets
     • Vote date for events
+    • public events for organization, for now, all the events are public
+    • Search events by substring title, creator(if searching by id is not considered), by organization.
+    • In Events, there is no more attachments than the flyer, so no attachments and no videos
+    • Vote date for Events
+    • You can configurate the date manually, but no in base of votes
+    • Vote configuration
     • Invite guests to events
-    • public events for organization
-    • Search events by substring title, creator(if searching by id is not considered), by organization.

 # Project 2